ReVanced/revanced-branding/README.md

 The following taglines should be used whenever a slogan, summary, or short description of ReVanced is required:

-- "Continuing the legacy of Vanced"
+- Continuing the legacy of Vanced
-- "Continuing the legacy of Vanced at revanced.app"
+- Continuing the legacy of Vanced at [revanced.app](https://revanced.app)

 > [!NOTE]
 > The tagline may end with punctuation when necessary.